Tilly3g/Game/README.md

 # Simon Game

-This is a website where a user can go to play an online version of the Simon game.
+This is a website where a user can play an online version of the Simon game.

 The Simon game is a memory game where the computer will play a random sequence of light flashes, each with their own sound, and then the user has to repeat them in the correct order.